 How do you report and pay backup withholding?

 Businesses that pay independent contractors report the payments on Form 1099-NEC, Nonemployee Compensation.
 This is a normal part of paying contractors.
 But if you have a contractor whose wages are subject to withholding, you must also use Form 945, Annual Return of Withheld Federal Income Tax.

 - Form 1099-NEC in box 4 (Federal income tax withheld)

 Deposit the withheld wages throughout the year on either a monthly or semiweekly basis.
 Your depositing schedule is determined by how much you reported on the previous year’s Form 945.

 If you do not follow the backup reporting rules, the IRS can penalize you, and you might be responsible for paying the uncollected amounts out of pocket.

-State backup withholding
+Continue backup withholding until the:

 If you pay independent contractors and need to create Forms 1099 to report the payments, check out Patriot’s accounting software.
 You can make unlimited contractor payments and print unlimited Forms 1099.
 Check out the software today for free!

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of March 7, 2017.This is not intended as legal advice; for more information, please click here.